leksah/leksah/docs/intro.rst

 Introduction
 ============
+** These docs are outdated, we are working on getting them up-to-date for the next release**

 Leksah is an IDE (Integrated Development Environment) for the programming language Haskell.
 It is written in Haskell and integrates